Ben Smith (journalist): The New York Times

 In January 2020, he was named media columnist for The New York Times, replacing Jim Rutenberg.

 On May 17, 2020, Smith published an article titled "Is Ronan Farrow Too Good to Be True?" arguing that some of Farrow's journalism did not hold up to scrutiny.
 In response, Farrow said that he stood by his reporting.
-In a Slate piece, Ashley Feinberg described Smith's report as an "overcorrection for resistance journalism" and opined that his approach showed "broad-mindedness, sacrificing accuracy for some vague, centrist perception of fairness."
+In a Slate piece, Ashley Feinberg described Smith's report as an "overcorrection for resistance journalism" and opined that his approach "[performed] broad-mindedness, sacrificing accuracy for some vague, centrist perception of fairness."

 Smith reported in late September 2021 that Ozy, a media company, had attempted to deceive investors and advertisers.
 After Smith's media column appeared on September 26, the story led to a flurry of additional investigation and reporting by multiple sources including Smith, culminating in Ozy's board of directors announcing their intention to shut the company down on October 1.
 Slate and Fairness & Accuracy In Reporting (FAIR) each reported on the potential conflict of interest that Smith held an undisclosed amount of stock options in BuzzFeed, an Ozy competitor, during his investigation of Ozy.
 Vice reported that in a column for The New York Times about the NewsGuild union, Smith "doesn’t disclose that he worked against BuzzFeed staffers organizing with NewsGuild when he was in charge of the site’s news side, or that he has a financial interest in BuzzFeed, with which the union is currently negotiating."